GeoBosh/Rdpack/README.md

 [`Inserting_bibtex_references (development version on github)`](https://github.com/GeoBosh/Rdpack/blob/master/vignettes/Inserting_bibtex_references.pdf).)

-<a id="org67808e0"></a>
+<a id="orgb9f6370"></a>

 ## Inserting citations

 Additional Rd macros are available for citations.
-They can be used in both Rd and roxygen2 documentation.
+They also can be used in both Rd and roxygen2 documentation.

 `\insertCite{key}{package}` cites `key` and records it for use by `\insertAllCited`, see below. `key` can contain more keys separated by commas.